Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 Final Thoughts: The Verdict

 For most gardeners, the best deer resistant shade perennials winner is the Live Heuchera (Coral Bells) because it combines stunning purple foliage with proven deer resistance and shade tolerance.
-If you want reliable ground cover for deep shade, grab the Garden State Bulb Hosta Variegated Mix.
+If you want genuine deer resistance and color in full shade, grab the Daylily Nursery Lenten Rose (Hellebore).
 And for a massive, colorful meadow that deer avoid, nothing beats the Eden Brothers Partial Shade Wildflower Mix.